aglab2/SRM/doc/vm_setup.md

 * In RustDesk set permanent password and remember the id.
 * Unpack cmder to C:/cmder and mpv to C:/mpv.
 * Pin C:/cmder/cmder.exe to task bar.
 Launch, if asked select "Unblock and Continue"
-* Use selective sync in MEGASync to synchronize only needed single folder
+* Use selective sync in MEGASync to synchronize only needed single folder to C:/SRM
 * Deploy OBS and load the JSON file from 'obs' folder
 * Put files in 'config' folder to %appdata%
 * Fix paths using script in fix_path.lua